Royals depart for spring training after tragic offseason

 The Royals signed left-hander Danny Duffy to a long-term deal in the offseason, and he's in line to start on opening day.
 But with several other cornerstones due to hit free agency after the season, including first baseman Eric Hosmer and third baseman Mike Moustakas, many are viewing this as the Royals' last best chance to make another World Series run for a while.

-"Last year, I wouldn't say we were a tired group, but emotionally drained would probably be a good description," Duffy said.
-"We are hungry after watching other teams excel in the playoffs.
+''Last year, I wouldn't say we were a tired group, but emotionally drained would probably be a good description,'' Duffy said. ''We are hungry after watching other teams excel in the playoffs.
 It made me mad.
 I was upset that I wasn't there.
-I know I can speak for everybody in that room to say it sucks not being able to play postseason ball after you get a taste of it."
+I know I can speak for everybody in that room to say it sucks not being able to play postseason ball after you get a taste of it.''

-Note: This story has been corrected to delete reference to Alec Mills, who's been traded to the Cubs.